MicrosoftDocs/dynamics365smb-docs/business-central/finance-how-report-intrastat.md

 All companies in the European Union (EU) must report their trade with other EU countries/regions.
 You must report the movement of goods to the statistics authorities in your country/region every month, and the report must be delivered to the tax authorities.
 Intrastat is the system for collecting trade statistics of goods within these countries/regions.
 You use **Intrastat Report** to complete periodic Intrastat reporting (typically monthly), collecting, recording, and reporting trade of goods as per local government legislation.

-Intrastat reporting is based on basic EU regulations that apply to all countries; however, in practice, there are some differences within the individual countries.
+Intrastat reporting is based on basic EU regulations that apply to all countries/regions; however, in practice, there are some differences within the individual countries/regions.
 Each country/region has its rules of what exactly and how to report.

 > [!IMPORTANT]
 > This article describes the new Intrastat experience available in [!INCLUDE[prod_short](includes/prod_short.md)] starting in the 2022 release wave 2, which includes extended features and [must be switched on for existing companies](finance-how-setup-report-intrastat.md#enable-the-new-intrastat-experience).
 Contact your administrator to switch on and set up the new capability.